Fort Lee (military base): Naming

+The installation was initially named Camp Lee after Robert E. Lee, a Confederate general; the name was changed to Fort Lee in 1950.
+When the camp was originally named in 1917, the U.S. Army had an informal policy of naming new sites after popular local figures, and it prioritized using the names of "Confederates for camps of divisions from southern States".

-The installation was initially named Camp Lee (changed to Fort Lee in 1950) after Robert E. Lee, a Confederate general.
-It was one of the U.S. Army installations named for Confederate soldiers that the U.S. Naming Commission had recommended be renamed.
-On 8 August 2022, the commission proposed the name be changed to Fort Gregg-Adams, after Lieutenant General Arthur J. Gregg and Lieutenant Colonel Charity Adams Earley.
+Fort Lee was one of the U.S. Army installations named for Confederate soldiers that the U.S. Naming Commission recommended be renamed.
+On 8 August 2022, the commission proposed that the name be changed to Fort Gregg-Adams, after Lieutenant General Arthur J. Gregg and Lieutenant Colonel Charity Adams Earley.
 On 6 October 2022, Secretary of Defense Lloyd Austin accepted the recommendation and directed the name change occur no later than 1 January 2024.
 On 5 January 2023, William A. LaPlante, US under-secretary of defense for acquisition and sustainment, directed the full implementation of the recommendations.

-On 27 April 2023, the post was redesignated Fort Gregg-Adams.
-It is the first U.S. military base to be named for African Americans.
-In June of 2025, the name was again changed to Ft.
-Lee, but this time to honor Buffalo Soldier Private Fitz Lee, a Spanish-American War veteran who, under enemy fire, rescued wounded soldiers in Cuba, earning him the Medal of Honor.
+On 27 April 2023, the post was officially renamed to Fort Gregg-Adams.
+It was the first U.S. military base to be named for African Americans.
+The naming of Fort Gregg-Adams was notable as it was the first time since 1900 that a fort had been named after a service member (Gregg) who was still alive at the time.

+In June 2025, the name was again changed to Ft.
+Lee, but this time to honor Buffalo Soldier Private Fitz Lee, a Spanish–American War veteran who, under enemy fire, rescued wounded soldiers in Cuba, earning him the Medal of Honor.
+Private Lee, a historically obscure service member, was chosen due to sharing a surname with the former Confederate general.
+The Pentagon was forbidden by law from reverting the name back to that of its former namesake, and chose Private Lee from a list of recipients of military decorations as a workaround.

+When US President Donald Trump spoke about the renaming at Fort Bragg on June 10, 2025, he announced that the Army would be "restoring the names to Fort Pickett, Fort Hood, Fort Gordon, Fort Rucker, Fort Polk, Fort A.P.
+Hill and Fort Robert E. Lee", erroneously mentioning the name of the former Confederate general instead of the US Army private.